 \subsection{Feature relevance measure}

-The advantages of our model include the ability to deal with unique fixed points, a very low training time (this feature will be illustrated during the numerical simulations), and the possibility of specifying the degree of nonlinearity of the model.
-However, the main motivation for using FCM-based classifiers relies on their intrinsic interpretability.
-This does not mean that we can expect to understand the model as a whole in the same way that we could not understand a very large decision tree.
-Instead, we want to elucidate how the model produced a certain decision class by using the knowledge structures (i.e., inner and outer weights) obtained during the learning phase.
+The advantages of our model include the ability to deal with the unique fixed point, a very low training time (to be illustrated during the experiments), and the possibility of specifying the nonlinearity degree of the reasoning model.
+Another reason for using FCM-based classifiers is their intrinsic interpretability.
+However, this does not mean we should expect to understand the model as a whole in the same way we could not easily visualize a large decision tree.
+Instead, we should focus on explaining the classifier's decision process by using its knowledge structures (i.e., inner and outer weights) computed during the unsupervised and supervised learning steps.

-In this subsection, we will introduce a comprehensive measure to quantify the relevance of features in the classifier's decision process.
-It is worth recalling that our neural model does not include hidden neurons that might hinder its interpretability.
-It has temporal states neurons instead.
+In this subsection, we will introduce a comprehensive measure to estimate the relevance of problem features for the classifier's decision process.
+It is worth recalling that our neural system does not include hidden neurons that might hinder its interpretability.
+Instead, it has meaningful neural concepts having temporal states.
 In other words, each component in the network has a well-defined meaning for the problem domain being modeled.
-Such a feature is pivotal for designing a feature relevance measure in our recurrence-aware classifier.
+Such a characteristics is pivotal for designing an intrinsic feature relevance score in our recurrence-aware classifier.

+Before presenting our relevance score, we should clarify that neural concepts are not the same as problem features.
+While the latter are often static entities, the former change their states as the FCM model iterates.
+However, neural concepts can be used as proxies to quantify the relevance of features in the network's decision process.
+Actually, the states of neural concepts produced by the sub-network resulting from the unsupervised learning step (see Equation \eqref{eq:weight}) can be seen as approximations of patterns encoded by the features.
+These hidden patterns emerge from complex correlations and associations in the training data, which can be used to classify the instances.

 Equation \eqref{eq:feature} shows how to calculate the relevance score of a feature from the inner and outer weights,